-The teacher says something about each of them (for instance: this boy has blond hair, this girl is wearing green pants etc.)
+Three people stand in a row in front.
+The leader says something about each of them (for instance: this boy has blond hair, this girl is wearing green pants etc.)

 Add more people to the row and repeat.

-Add even more people and repeat until the students can’t remember the changes anymore or until everyone is part of the row.
+Add even more and repeat until people can’t remember the changes anymore or until everyone is part of the row.

 Variation – B4a: See the Difference with objects